franchsli/SignSpeak/README.md

 ## TODO

 - Fully implement data collection into VideoHandler.
+  - Ignore frames that only have pose landmarks.
 - Fully implement model training into VideoHandler.
 - Fully implement model testing into VideoHandler.
 - Use VideoHandler functionalities into WebCamHnadler.